 Bhavprakash nighantu edition of 1998: verse 141-142, page no-69-71.

-It states the properties and names of the plant katuki.
-It is known with names like Katuvi, Katuka, Tikta, Krishnabheda, Katumbhara, Asoka, Matsyashakala, Chakrangi, Shakuladhani, Matsyapitta, Kandaruha, Rohini and Katurohini.
+It states the properties and names of the plant Katuki.
+This herb is known with names like Katuvi, Katuka, Tikta, Krishnabheda, Katumbhara, Asoka, Matsyashakala, Chakrangi, Shakuladhani, Matsyapitta, Kandaruha, Rohini and Katurohini.

 It is bitter in taste and gets pungent after digestion.
-It is dry, light and cold in potency.
-It pierces accumulated toxins, promotes digestive fire.
-It is good for heart, diabetes, respiratory diseases, cough and heat of the body, blood impurities and skin diseases.
+The herb is dry, light and cold in potency.
+Katuki removes accumulated toxins and promote digestive fire.
+It is good for heart, diabetes, respiratory diseases, cough, blood impurities and skin diseases.

 The Bhavprakash nighantu with elaborated Hindi commentary by Padmashri prof. K.C.
 Chunekar, edited by Dr. G.S.
 Pandey: Edition of 1998, verse 141-142, page no. 69-71.

 Katuki is very helpful in combating digestive problems.
 It provides strength to stomach, secretes gastric juices and improves appetite.
 This herb also helps to treat constipation as it generates active bowel movements.

 It has properties to lower the raised blood glucose level, serum lipids peroxides and blood urea nitrogen.

 It helps to inhibit allergens and PAF (platelet activating factor) that starts the bronchoconstriction.
 By inhibiting these chemicals it helps to treat asthma.

 It helps to control inflammatory reactions.

 This plant helps to control hypersensitivity, humoral responses to red blood cells and phagocytic activity so has potential to be an immunomodulator.